bcbio/bcbio-nextgen/docs/contents/installation.rst

   copy number changes in whole genome cancer samples.
 - ``kraken`` Database for `Kraken <https://ccb.jhu.edu/software/kraken/>`_,
   optionally used for contamination detection.
+- ``ericscript`` Database for `EricScript <https://sites.google.com/site/bioericscript/>`_,
+  which is can be used for gene fusion detection.
+The build for hg38 and Ensembl version 84 is installed.

 .. _toolplus-install: